Charles Comiskey

-Charles Albert Comiskey (August 15, 1859 – October 26, 1931), nicknamed "Commy" or "the Old Roman", was an American Major League Baseball player, manager, and team owner.
-He was a key person in the formation of the American League and was also founding owner of the Chicago White Sox.
+Charles Albert Comiskey (August 15, 1859 – October 26, 1931), nicknamed "Commy" or "the Old Roman", was an American professional baseball first baseman, manager, and team owner.
+He played 13 seasons in the American Association (AA) for the St. Louis Brown Stockings / Browns, the Players' League (PL) for the Chicago Pirates, and the National League (NL) for the Cincinnati Reds.
+He was a key figure in the formation of the American League and was also the founding owner of the Chicago White Sox.
 Comiskey Park, the White Sox's storied baseball stadium, was built under his guidance and named for him.

-Comiskey's reputation was permanently tarnished by his team's involvement in the Black Sox Scandal, although he was inducted as an executive into the Baseball Hall of Fame in 1939.
+Comiskey's reputation was permanently tarnished by his team's involvement in the Black Sox Scandal, although he was inducted as an executive into the Hall of Fame in 1939.

 Early life

-Comiskey was born on August 15, 1859, in Chicago, the son of Illinois politician John Comiskey.
+Comiskey was born on August 15, 1859, in Chicago, the son of the Irish-born Illinois politician John Comiskey.
 He attended public and parochial schools in Chicago, including St. Ignatius Preparatory School, and then attended St. Mary's College in St. Mary's, Kansas.
 He played baseball at St. Mary's and played for several professional teams in Chicago while apprenticed to a plumber and working at construction jobs, including driving a brick delivery wagon for the construction crews building the fifth Chicago City Hall, which stood from 1873 to 1885.